 - Fiddly Bits on top (metal or rock protrusions for antenna)

-- Flat chimneys (never enough chimneys to heat such a large building by conventional means)
+- Flat chimneys (and not enough chimneys to heat a large building by conventional means)

 - Dormers and towers on the roof (to accumulate and distribute AEE)